2025 Amstel Gold Race: Race summary

-The 2025 race course was 255 km long and featured 34 climbs.
+The 2025 race course was 255.9 km and featured 34 climbs.
 An eight-rider breakaway went in the opening 40 km, and gained a gap of over four minutes from the main peloton.
 The gap was slowly reduced over the next 100 km, with the final member of the breakaway being caught with 69 km remaining.

 The first major action from a top contender came with 47 km to go when Julian Alaphilippe attacked off the front, only followed by Tadej Pogačar.
 The pair built a 13 second gap before Pogačar dropped Alaphilippe to go solo.
 Remco Evenepoel attacked multiple times from the peloton, eventually forming a chase group with Mattias Skjelmose.
 With 8 km to the finish, Evenepoel and Skjelmose caught Pogačar, forming a group of three with a single climb remaining.
 Evenepoel started the sprint, with Pogačar coming around him before Skjelmose accelerated and beat Pogačar on the line in a photo finish.

-The result was widely seen as an upset, with James Moultrie of CyclingNews calling Skjelmose's sprint "a true David and Goliath performance".
+The result was widely seen as an upset, with CyclingNews calling Skjelmose's sprint "a true David and Goliath performance".
 Skjelmose himself admitted after the race that he didn't believe he could win, and was only riding for a podium place, saying "I really didn't believe it" when he crossed the line ahead of Pogačar.